Prof. Chaodit Aswakul, Chulalongkorn University, Thailand

-National Cheng Kung University, Taiwan
+Prof. Chin E. Lin, National Cheng Kung University, Taiwan

 Prof. Lin was born in Chang Hua, Taiwan.
-He received BS and MS from
+He received BS and

-Department of Electrical Engineering, National Cheng Kung
+MS from Department of Electrical Engineering, National Cheng

-from Lamar University, Beaumont, Texas, USA.
-Since 1984, he has been
+Engineering from Lamar University, Beaumont, Texas, USA.

-Engineering, and Department of
+Engineering, and Department of Aeronautics and Astronautics,

-electric power engineering, power system economic
+electric power engineering, power system economic dispatch,

 new energy system, and then shifting into avionics systems,

-flight control, magnetic suspension system, and recent mobile
+flight control, magnetic suspension system, and recent

-and remote control.
-Prof. Lin has contributed more than 120
+data communication and remote control.
+Prof. Lin has

-and more than 300 conference
+and more than 300 conference papers.

 Prof. Lin has been serving academic positions as Dean and Head in National Cheng Kung University, Distinguished Chair Professor from South China University of Technology, Guangzhou, China, and presidents of Chinese Automatic Control Society, Taiwan, and International Association of Science and Technology for Development, IASTED, Swiss, as well as international conference organizing chairman, committee member, keynote speaker and session chair, also serving to many well-known international journals as associate editors and reviewers.
 Prof. Lin has received outstanding research award and several other awards from government funding.